 DEPS (dual equal phase shifting) - VCT can control intake and exhaust, but only equally together

 Since this is a lesson on the 5.4L 3 valve Triton engine, we will only discuss the DEPS system.
 In this engine, there are two camshafts.
 Each camshaft controls exhaust and intake valves on a separate bank.
 The VCT system uses a phaser to control the whole camshaft, which in turn retards or advances both the intake and exhaust valves simultaneously on each bank.
 It can, however, control each bank independently.
-An advanced camshaft is best for high torque, high power productions and a retarded camshaft is best for low torque, low emission, cruising situations.
+The way this engine is tuned is that an advanced camshaft is best for high torque, high power situations and a retarded camshaft is best for low torque, low emission, cruising situations.

 Advantages of VCT DEPS